charliehawley/MP1-OH/README.md

 ___
 ## Deployment

+The site was created using a versioning system integrated with GitHub via Gitpod.

 The site is hosted on GitHub pages at the link above and will adapt whenever changes are made to the main branch.

 You can run this respository locally by running ```git clone https://github.com/charliehawley/MP1-OH.git``` in your terminal.

+___
+## Known Bugs

+> BUG - nav bar appeared with no background revealing content scrolled behind.

+FIX - background color applied to element

+> BUG - on screens wider than 1700px, Early Morning, Early March iframe at the bottom of the Portfolio.html is partially obscured by footer.

+> BUG - on iPad mini and iPad pro, the body is wider than the viewport.
+Have combed for an element or margin wider than the viewport to no avail.

+> BUG - site does not adjust well to resolutions above 4K.
 ___
 ## Credits